 Eve Online and Star Citizen fans have entered an internet scuffle after the latter's developers Cloud Imperium added the Vulture, a ship that looks and sounds way too similar to Eve's Venture to be a coincidence.
 Let the flames begin.

 Cloud Imperium Games have announced a new ship - the Vulture, for their Star Citizen roster on 15 June 2018, except that the ship isn't exactly new.
 It is almost identical to the Venture, a ship from Eve Online.
-Fans of both games immediately figured this one out and started calling Cloud Imperium out for copying CCP's work in order to charge their players $140 for a "pledge".
+Fans of both games immediately figured this one out and started for copying CCP's work in order to charge their players $140 for a "pledge".

-Everything started off with minor and harmless jabs, with even CCP Games jumping in on the fun on the official Eve Online Twitter, but the issue turned into a catfight rather quickly.
+Everything started off with minor and harmless jabs, with even CCP Games on the official Eve Online Twitter, but the issue turned into a catfight rather quickly.
 The battleground of the fans' choosing turned out to be reddit as Star Citizen fans started pouring into Eve Online's subreddit and vice versa.

-The reddit thread tied to the ship's announcement soon got locked by the subreddit's moderators due to brigading .
+The reddit thread tied to the ship's announcement soon got locked by the subreddit's moderators due to .
 Many comments were also deleted for the same reason but many still remain.
-One of them, written by u/Linuxthekid , stands out in particular because it contains several gifs and static images proving Cloud Imperium Games' previous plagiarism.
+One of them, , stands out in particular because it contains several gifs and static images proving Cloud Imperium Games' previous plagiarism.

 The subreddit's moderators quickly tagged the thread with "Propaganda" flair and then, in a rather questionable fashion pinned a response with a homophobic slur to the top of comment section.